Stilettos To Flats In A Click Of A Button: Runway Heels Are Convertible Shoes, Heels Retract For A Brisk Walk

 Instead of carrying that extra pair of flats or sneakers to make that walk much more comfortable than tackling it in your stilettos, all you need to do is click a button on your Runway Heels.
 That small button you need to click is found on the side of each shoe to either retract the heel or let it down.

 When in the position for flats, the heel is stored in the underside of the shoe and when you want heels, the touch of a button brings the heels down and locks them into place.
-The shoes are offered in several styles and colors with the price ranging from $199 to $249 a pair, but when you think about it each pair really gives you a pair of heels and a pair of flats, so it’s like getting two pairs for the price of one.
+The shoes are offered in several styles and colors with the price ranging from $199 to $249 a pair, but when you think about it, each pair really gives you a pair of heels and a pair of flats, so it’s like getting two pairs for the price of one.

-[Featured Image by fizkes /Shutterstock]
+[Featured Image by fizkes/Shutterstock]